mabdiosman/rock-paper-scissors/README.md

-# Rock Paper Scissors with a twist
+# Rock Paper Scissors based on the movie The Thing (1982)